-When we discussed risk/return analysis of real estate investment in Nigeria, we explained that real estate is a low-risk investment.
-The most dreadful risk in real estate investing is land scams.
-So, knowing the rules to avoid land scams is very essential.
+When we discussed Real Estate Investing in Nigeria, we explained that real estate is a low-risk investment.
+The most dreadful risk in real estate investing in Nigeria is land scams.
+So, knowing the rules needed to avoid land scams is very essential.

-A land scam is a scam where a land or house buyer parted with money and either got nothing in return or got a substandard property.
-It is an act of fraudulently selling a house or parcel of land.
+A land scam is when a buyer parted with money and either got nothing in return or got a substandard property.
+It is a fraudulent sale of land or house.

 This can be exemplified by a land deal a relative had some years ago which went sour:

 This brings us to a rule to observe when buying real estate in Nigeria.
 It is one of the most important rules to avoid land scams in Nigeria.